 What it Really Means to Love One Another

-However, God calls us to be brave - to be uncomfortable - to share His love with all who cross our paths.
+It is human nature for us to remove ourselves from situations that are uncomfortable, but we are called to embrace the uncomfortable and really, truly love others well.
+God calls us to be brave and to share His love with all who cross our paths.
 Scripture states that we should “not neglect to show hospitality to strangers, for by this some have entertained angels without knowing it.”
 Hebrews 13:2 NIV

-This week, we encourage you to ask God to help you step out of your comfort zone.
-Make the connection, offer encouragement, and share His love with someone you might normally overlook or avoid all together.
+This year, the National Day of Prayer is on May 2, and we encourage you to ask God to help you step out of your comfort zone.
+Make the connection, offer encouragement, and start diligently praying for others as an act of love.
 After all, if we are called to truly love one another - that means we must see past outer appearances, we must see past the little annoying behaviors of others, and we must see past the awkwardness of new situations.
 We must look past these things so that we can get to the hearts of those who are placed in our paths.